 We would remove the old railings carefully to be sold at a garage sale or recycled through Habitat for Humanity.

-The contractor would immediately cover with plastic to prevent hand prints until the painter arrives.
-But, the painter is still responsible for it including missed glue stains or nail holes…he owns the final finish.
+The contractor would cover with plastic to prevent hand prints until the painter arrives.
+But, the painter is still responsible for it including missed glue stains or nail holes … he owns the final finish.

-Then, the painter would come in and prep everything, stain and varnish, two coats, the hand rails and posts.
-Once dry, he would blue tape the stained oak, mask off with plastic and drops, touch up primed spindles and either spray or brush on two coats of white paint.
+The painter would prep everything, stain and varnish two coats, the hand rails and posts.
+Once dry, he would blue tape the stained oak, touch up primed spindles and spray or brush on two coats of white paint.

 But, apparently, Scott’s painter has a better way.

 He says it’s way too much work to blue tape and paint all those spindles in place and wants me to install everything prefinished.
-He would spray all the white parts and stain all the posts and handrails in a spray room at the same time.
+He would spray all the white parts and stain and varnish the posts and handrails in his shop at the same time.

 So, we put our heads together and talked about it.

 The only condition would be that I will cut all the parts and pre install everything as a dry fit, then disassemble.
-That way I can sand and clean the all the cuts and railings and prime/ stain the ends.
+That way I can sand all the cuts and railings so he can prime or stain the ends.